babel/podcast.babeljs.io/episodes/nicolo.md

 [10:52] **Nicolò**: And also, Babel is big enough that when you get bored about what you're doing, you can just move on a different part of the project for a few months.
 And everything is still fine.
 Like I used to work a lot on the parser in the past.
 They have moved to building all the class features, plugins, or reviewing them like, I worked a lot on decorators.

 [11:13] **Nicolò**: When now I think that that's not written a plugin for at least like six months now.
 And I'm mostly working like either on small bug fixes or doing big things in Babel core, like in config loading.
 Also like the polyfill stuff.
-And just moving around in the project by doing like completely different things every few months.
+And just moving around in the project by doing completely different things every few months.

 [11:34] **Henry**: Yeah, and I think that's great.
 Cause people make that comparison with startups and big companies.
 But in open source you can kind of.
 I mean, you should be able to do whatever you want in some sense.
 At least you have the freedom to suggest that to the team and that's appealing.
 Also you get to participate in the committee too, right?
 So TC39 and that whole thing.